Nutrition During Pregnancy

 Fish and seafood

-If you don’t eat meat, fish or milk products, get the protein, iron and zinc from plant sources.
-Click here for tips on vegan and vegetarian pregnancy diets.
-Click here for tips in Spanish.
+If you don’t eat meat, fish, or milk products, get the protein, iron, and zinc from plant sources.
+For more info on vegan and vegetarian pregnancy diets, go to

 Snacks for Pregnant Moms